ocapn/ocapn/draft-specifications/CapTP Specification.md

 This specification uses the following other specifications:

--   [Syrup](): The serialization format used for all messages between actors seperated by a CapTP boundary.
+-   [Syrup](): The serialization format used for all messages between actors separated by a CapTP boundary.
 -   [OCapN Netlayers](): Specification to open a secure communication channel between two sessions, often on different networks.
 -   [OCapN Locators](): Specification covers representation of object references